We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 All-Clad Essentials (Amazon, All-Clad.com): All-Clad Essentials is a convenient, no-frills non-stick cookware.
 It features the same heavy-gauge hard-anodized aluminum base and triple-layer non-stick coating as the HA1 collection but lacks the steel induction plate.
 Essentials is All-Clad’s most economical collection, ideal if you’re looking for high-quality non-stick cookware at a reasonable price.

-All-Clad G5 (Williams-Sonoma.com): As the company’s latest innovation, the G5 graphite core features a stainless steel exterior with two layers of aluminum and a graphite core.
+All-Clad G5 (All-Clad.com): As the company’s latest innovation, the G5 graphite core features a stainless steel exterior with two layers of aluminum and a graphite core.
 Graphite is lighter and more conductive than copper, which makes these pans the pinnacle of performance.

 Hestan offers just four cookware collections: NanoBond, CopperBond, ProBond, and TITUM.
 All Hestan cookware is constructed with fully-clad stainless steel, but the materials vary by collection.